inhelliburn89/JS-Functions---guided-example-practice/README.md

 count from 1 to 100,
-on numbers divisible with 4 print “Hey”, on numbers divisible with 6 print “There”, on numbers divisible with both 4 and 6 print “Ironhack”, skip numbers divisible with 7, on the number that represents your age add ! (ex.
+on numbers divisible with 4 print “Hey”, on numbers divisible with 6 print “There”, on numbers divisible with both 4 and 6 print “Ironhack”, // I could not make this part work, if anyone could help me with this, thanks. skip numbers divisible with 7, on the number that represents your age add ! (ex.
 34!).

  function countToHundrer(){
   for (let i=1; i<100; i++){
     if (i % 4 ===0) {
        console.log ("Hey");